katesabi/number-game/README.md

 ## notes
 - the secret number is randomly generated between 1 and 100 each round.
-- colors and fonts are chosen to match a sci‑fi/cosmic vibe while keeping text readable.
 - the ui is designed for larger screens but remains functional on smaller displays.
 - the game does not prevent multiple guesses if the user spams the submit button very quickly.
 - unusual characters might cause minor display quirks.